Positive Action Against Communism

 JULY 01, 1958 by YALE BROZEN

 Some of the major problems we face today are those in the international arena.
 Among other things, our foreign aid program is directed toward assisting in the solution of our problems in foreign relations.
 Our agricultural program is bound by restrictions stemming from the necessity of avoiding actions which harm and alienate our allies whose markets are influenced by our policies in this sphere.
 Everywhere we turn, the international problem intrudes.
-Even a domestic recession in business and employment has international overtones since "when the
+Even a domestic recession in business and employment has international overtones since "when the United States sneezes, Europe catches cold."

 Foreign trade is our most effective device for winning friends, influencing nations, and developing their resistance to Soviet blandishments and threats.
 Trade has the double advantage of being a device for accomplishing our international objectives, and at the same time increasing the employment and real wage income of American workers.

 First, let us look at what trade does in accomplishing our international objectives.
 We are wooing other nations by many devices — foreign aid, military assistance, treaties of assistance, alliance and mutual defense, information services — all directed toward the end of enlisting their support in maintaining a free world and containing the totalitarian threat.
-However, our firmest friend in
+However, our firmest friend in South America is one on whom we have exercised few of these means.
+Brazil is our staunchest supporter in the Southern Hemisphere.
+One of the important reasons for the support we obtain from her lies in the fact that we are Brazil‘s biggest customer.
+We buy more from Brazil than does any other nation, and with the dollars Brazil earns in this way she is one of our more important outlets for American goods.
+These sales to Brazil are made by our more productive industries which, as a consequence, are able to provide employment at higher wages than workers in these industries could obtain if they were forced to turn to alternative occupations in other industries.

 This list of friends whose regard has been fostered by our purchases could be extended.
 The important point is that trade creates friendships which are usually firmer than those based on other ties.
 In trade there is mutual gain to both sides.
 Where there is a mutual gain, a mutual regard usually follows.